framunoz/IncendiosForestalesPredictor/data/wildfires_us/README.md

 * Fires: Table including wildfire data for the period of 1992-2015 compiled from US federal, state, and local reporting systems.
 * FOD_ID = Global unique identifier.
 * FPA_ID = Unique identifier that contains information necessary to track back to the original record in the source dataset.
-* SOURCESYSTEMTYPE = Type of source database or system that the record was drawn from (federal, nonfederal, or interagency).
+* SOURCE_SYSTEM_TYPE = Type of source database or system that the record was drawn from (federal, nonfederal, or interagency).
-* SOURCESYSTEM = Name of or other identifier for source database or system that the record was drawn from.
+* SOURCE_SYSTEM = Name of or other identifier for source database or system that the record was drawn from.
 See Table 1 in Short (2014), or \Supplements\FPAFODsourcelist.pdf, for a list of sources and their identifier.
-* NWCGREPORTINGAGENCY = Active National Wildlife Coordinating Group (NWCG) Unit Identifier for the agency preparing the fire report (BIA = Bureau of Indian Affairs, BLM = Bureau of Land Management, BOR = Bureau of Reclamation, DOD = Department of Defense, DOE = Department of Energy, FS = Forest Service, FWS = Fish and Wildlife Service, IA = Interagency Organization, NPS = National Park Service, ST/C&L = State, County, or Local Organization, and TRIBE = Tribal Organization).
+* NWC_GREPORTING_AGENCY = Active National Wildlife Coordinating Group (NWCG) Unit Identifier for the agency preparing the fire report (BIA = Bureau of Indian Affairs, BLM = Bureau of Land Management, BOR = Bureau of Reclamation, DOD = Department of Defense, DOE = Department of Energy, FS = Forest Service, FWS = Fish and Wildlife Service, IA = Interagency Organization, NPS = National Park Service, ST/C&L = State, County, or Local Organization, and TRIBE = Tribal Organization).
-* NWCGREPORTINGUNIT_ID = Active NWCG Unit Identifier for the unit preparing the fire report.
+* NWCG_REPORTING_UNIT_ID = Active NWCG Unit Identifier for the unit preparing the fire report.
-* NWCGREPORTINGUNIT_NAME = Active NWCG Unit Name for the unit preparing the fire report.
+* NWCG_REPORTING_UNIT_NAME = Active NWCG Unit Name for the unit preparing the fire report.
-* SOURCEREPORTINGUNIT = Code for the agency unit preparing the fire report, based on code/name in the source dataset.
+* SOURCE_REPORTING_UNIT = Code for the agency unit preparing the fire report, based on code/name in the source dataset.
-* SOURCEREPORTINGUNIT_NAME = Name of reporting agency unit preparing the fire report, based on code/name in the source dataset.
+* SOURCE_REPORTING_UNIT_NAME = Name of reporting agency unit preparing the fire report, based on code/name in the source dataset.
-* LOCALFIREREPORT_ID = Number or code that uniquely identifies an incident report for a particular reporting unit and a particular calendar year.
+* LOCAL_FIRE_REPORT_ID = Number or code that uniquely identifies an incident report for a particular reporting unit and a particular calendar year.
-* LOCALINCIDENTID = Number or code that uniquely identifies an incident for a particular local fire management organization within a particular calendar year.
+* LOCAL_INCIDENT_ID = Number or code that uniquely identifies an incident for a particular local fire management organization within a particular calendar year.
 * FIRE_CODE = Code used within the interagency wildland fire community to track and compile cost information for emergency fire suppression (https://www.firecode.gov/).
 * FIRE_NAME = Name of the incident, from the fire report (primary) or ICS-209 report (secondary).
-* ICS209INCIDENT_NUMBER = Incident (event) identifier, from the ICS-209 report.
+* ICS_209_INCIDENT_NUMBER = Incident (event) identifier, from the ICS-209 report.
-* ICS209NAME = Name of the incident, from the ICS-209 report.
+* ICS_209_NAME = Name of the incident, from the ICS-209 report.
 * MTBS_ID = Incident identifier, from the MTBS perimeter dataset.
-* MTBSFIRENAME = Name of the incident, from the MTBS perimeter dataset.
+* MTBS_FIRE_NAME = Name of the incident, from the MTBS perimeter dataset.
 * COMPLEX_NAME = Name of the complex under which the fire was ultimately managed, when discernible.
 * FIRE_YEAR = Calendar year in which the fire was discovered or confirmed to exist.
 * DISCOVERY_DATE = Date on which the fire was discovered or confirmed to exist.
 * DISCOVERY_DOY = Day of year on which the fire was discovered or confirmed to exist.
 * DISCOVERY_TIME = Time of day that the fire was discovered or confirmed to exist.
-* STATCAUSECODE = Code for the (statistical) cause of the fire.
+* STAT_CAUSE_CODE = Code for the (statistical) cause of the fire.
-* STATCAUSEDESCR = Description of the (statistical) cause of the fire.
+* STAT_CAUSE_DESCR = Description of the (statistical) cause of the fire.
 * CONT_DATE = Date on which the fire was declared contained or otherwise controlled (mm/dd/yyyy where mm=month, dd=day, and yyyy=year).
 * CONT_DOY = Day of year on which the fire was declared contained or otherwise controlled.
 * CONT_TIME = Time of day that the fire was declared contained or otherwise controlled (hhmm where hh=hour, mm=minutes).
 * FIRE_SIZE = Estimate of acres within the final perimeter of the fire.
-* FIRESIZECLASS = Code for fire size based on the number of acres within the final fire perimeter expenditures (A=greater than 0 but less than or equal to 0.25 acres, B=0.26-9.9 acres, C=10.0-99.9 acres, D=100-299 acres, E=300 to 999 acres, F=1000 to 4999 acres, and G=5000+ acres).
+* FIRE_SIZE_CLASS = Code for fire size based on the number of acres within the final fire perimeter expenditures (A=greater than 0 but less than or equal to 0.25 acres, B=0.26-9.9 acres, C=10.0-99.9 acres, D=100-299 acres, E=300 to 999 acres, F=1000 to 4999 acres, and G=5000+ acres).
 * LATITUDE = Latitude (NAD83) for point location of the fire (decimal degrees).
 * LONGITUDE = Longitude (NAD83) for point location of the fire (decimal degrees).
 * OWNER_CODE = Code for primary owner or entity responsible for managing the land at the point of origin of the fire at the time of the incident.